cwilson132/odin-recipes/README.md

 # odin-recipes
-Just getting into the hands on HTML poertion of The Odin Project.
+Just getting into the hands on HTML portion of The Odin Project.